 - A carboy is a glass jug where the end product goes in.
 In the end, you fill your bottles with this product so named your wine.
 The carboy is also called a demijohn.

-- A bucket is in fact what it sounds like a bucket to ferment your wine.
+- A bucket is, in fact, what it sounds like a bucket to ferment your wine.

 - A bottle filler is a small hard plastic piece of tubing that features a spring valve or gravity valve on the open end.
-Liquid moving through the tubing is terminated by the valve until pressed upon which then frees the valve.
-This tool is efficient for bottling wine or beer because only lifts the valve off the bottom of the full bottle.
+Liquid moving through the tubing is terminated by the valve until pressed upon, which then frees the valve.
+This tool is efficient for bottling wine or beer because it only lifts the valve off the bottom of the full bottle.

 - A stopper

-- A siphon tube is useful when you want to move some of the water from the higher bucket to the lower bucket
+- A siphon tube is useful when you want to move some of the water from the higher bucket to the lower bucket.

 If the tube is filled with liquid, with the wine in our case, then this creates what we call a siphon.
 The force behind the siphon is gravity.

 - An airlock that is also called a fermentation lock is to keep bacteria out from the carboy, which could turn your wine into vinegar.

 - A wine thief is a plastic device that has a gravity valve on one end that is used to pull wine out of the carboy or fermenter to be used for taste tests and hydrometer.
 The device has a significant and suitable diameter to allow a hydrometer to be lowered directly into the wine within the device.

 - A hydrometer would be a tool used to measure just how much sugar is in your own wine.
 From here, you can calculate how strong your wine will be.